 Dan is a familiar face in England, having appeared for Hampshire (First-Class, List A and T20 champions in 2010), Gloucestershire (First-Class and T20 in 2013) and Middlesex (T20 in 2014).

 Dan joined Notts as a red-ball player in 2015 before playing all formats – and becoming the T20 Captain – in 2016.
 Since 2017 he has concentrated on T20 matches and in that year he led the Outlaws to their first victory on T20 Finals Day at Edgbaston.
 Under his leadership the Outlaws won the Vitality Blast for the second time in 2020, Christian being named man-of-the-match in both the semi-final - when he clinched an Outlaws victory with four consecutive sixes - and in the final when he finished with bowling figures of 4-23.

-In July 2022, Dan Christian played his final T20 Blast game for the Outlaws, skippering them to a decisive victory of Durham in the last home game of that season - the team having missed out on the knock-out stages of the competition.
+Dan Christian played his final T20 Blast game for the Outlaws in July 2022, skippering them to a decisive victory over Durham in the last home game of that season - the team having missed out on the knock-out stages of the competition.
 He was given a warm and prolonged farewell by the home crowd, in recognition of his part in making the Outlaws a major force in English T20 cricket.

 Nottinghamshire First-Class Number: 640